b3r3ch1t/ChatRoomWithBot/README.md

 The Workers Services receive the CSV file and send a message back into the chatroom using a message broker (RabbitMQ);

 The chats show the last 50 messages ordered by timestamp.

+*This system is not a real project, just a prove of concept;

 ## Features